 How the Program Succeeds:

-The Corporate Connections Scholarship Program operates collaboratively between The Sage Colleges’ Office of Institutional Advancement (primarily the Office of Annual Giving and the Office of Corporate, Government, & Foundation Relations) and a committee of business leaders from the Greater Capital Region.
+The Corporate Connections Scholarship Program operates collaboratively between The Sage Colleges’ Office of Institutional Advancement and a committee of business leaders from the Greater Capital Region.
 This committee includes individuals representing an array of industries and professions.
-In order to increase the number of Corporate Connections scholarships AND enhance the relationship with Capital Region businesses and companies, The Sage Colleges works with the committee to maximize visibility of, solicitations for, and participation in Corporate Connections scholarships.
+In order to increase the number of Corporate Connections scholarships and enhance the relationship with Capital Region businesses and foundations, The Sage Colleges works with the committee to maximize visibility of, solicitations for, and participation in Corporate Connections scholarships.
+For the 2016 academic year, Corporate Connections presented a total 115 scholarships (up from 104 the previous year) to outstanding students from the Capital Region.
+The program enjoyed its 4th consecutive record breaking year, which saw the addition of 25 new corporate and foundation partners, and a growth of 100% since 2012.
+Additionally, the program’s retention rate is near 90%, as area companies see the direct impact their participation has on the lives of college students living and working in our Capital Region community.

 Benefits for Corporate Connections Donors:

--Prominent acknowledgement in the Times Union, Sage’s alumni publications (magazines distributed to 25,000+ alumni) and on the Sage website.
+- Prominent recognition in the Times Union, Sage’s alumni publications (magazines distributed to 25,000+ alumni and friends) and on the Sage website, including a link to your companies’ webpage

--Recognition at our Corporate Connections Scholarship Reception, at which donors have the opportunity to meet and connect with their scholarship recipients, and our Distinguished Donor Reception, in which you have the opportunity to network with other local business leaders.
+- Acknowledgement at our Corporate Connections Scholarship Reception, at which donors have the opportunity to meet and connect with their scholarship recipients, and our Distinguished Donor Reception, in which you have the opportunity to network with other local business leaders